-The National Trails System Act directs the Secretary of Agriculture to consult with the heads of all other affected State agencies (16 U.S.C.1246 (a) (1) (A)) and to coordinate with local jurisdictions.
-This plan was developed in consultation with the respective governors, departments of transportation, and State historic preservation offices of the states of Idaho, Oregon, Montana, Washington, and Wyoming.
-The Act itself does not direct the agency to consult with Tribes or Tribal Historic Preservation Offices.
+The National Trails System Act directs the Secretary of Agriculture to consult with the heads of all other affected State agencies (16 U.S.C.1246 (a)(1)(A)) and to coordinate with local jurisdictions.
+This plan was developed in consultation with the respective governors, departments of transportation, and State historic preservation offices of the states of Idaho, Oregon, Montana, and Wyoming.